Aditya-1020/Hamming-7-4-/readme.md

+## Parity bits
-Parity bits are extra bits added to enable error detection and correction calculated using XOR Number of parity bits is choosen by 2^{p} >= d + p + 1
+extra bits added to enable error detection and correction calculated using XOR Number of parity bits is choosen by 2^{p} >= d + p + 1
 - p is number of parity bits
 - d is  number of data bits -> d+p = total number of bits in codeword